HappyRay/testscribe/docs/index.markdown

 * Test a magic method such as __str__.
 [Here](demo.markdown#wrapper-function) is a demo.
 * Use code to set up the preconditions before invoking the target function
 * Additional verification of the output.
 For example, check if a file is indeed created.
+* Test a scenario which is not covered by an existing function. e.g. test pushing one item to a stack and popping it twice.

 [Here](https://github.com/HappyRay/testscribe/tree/main/tests/wrapper) are some example wrapper functions used by the TestScribe project to test itself.